JaxPlays-Inc/jaxplays.org/content/about/index.md

 JaxPlays' vision is to build a comprehensive repository of information about every live theatre performance that has happened in Northeast Florida including:
  - cast and crew lists,
- - descriptions,
- - reviews, and
+ - descriptions, and
- - upcoming audition announcements.
+ - reviews

 Our ultimate goal is to expand beyond a mere repository of historical data, and become a hub for all things related to the thriving theatre scene in the region.